hl5814/AMJ/README.md

 (x,y) ==> x : number of occurances
 y : total weight

-## (2) issues with error html links, e.g. "var x = http:...."
+## (2)issues with error html links, e.g. "var x = http:...."
-## (3) parse function parameters?
+## (3)parse function parameters?
 	1. Double parse (i.e. parse program once and get all global variables, then parse second time for all function bodies)
-2. ->Assume all functon parameters might be STRING type and parse once.
+	2. -> Assume all functon parameters might be STRING type and parse once.
+## (4)HTML comments didn't work for JS functions
+	cp ../IndividualProject/jsob/samples/badstuff/malwareforum//7e2e44b3e68595c538c677c25ecb92f5 user.js
+## (5)Limited for one JS file, (want to check for undefined function calls, however, due to the one file limitation, this is 	pointless, since the checker will treate all library function calls as undefined functions)
+## (6)prototype.function
+## (7)const variable declarations

 // https://github.com/facebook/flow
 //==> dynamically stage, profiling on the code